 Publisher: Ilex Press | Author: Michael Freeman | Pages: 192 | ISBN-10: 1781574553 | ISBN-13: 978-1781574553

 There's no point in understanding the technical side of photography if you don't understand composition.
-This classic book, updated to celebrate its 10th anniversary in 2017, explains the principles of good composition, and how to put them into practice.
+This classic book, updated to celebrate its 10th anniversary, explains the principles of good composition, and how to put them into practice.

 It's divided up into bite-size chapters to make everything easy to follow.
 And usefully the images (which are mainly from the author's travel photography) are shown with multiple crops, thus demonstrating how one particular composition of a picture works better than another.